 Banana Chocolate Chip Loaf – my first independent foray in the kitchen – is still on regular rotation in my baking arsenal so many years later.
-Give it a try and I promise it will become a favorite in your family as well.
-This post was first published in 2010.
-Hope you enjoy this refreshing update to an old classic.
+Give it a try!
+I promise it will become a favorite in your family as well.
+(This post first published in 2010.
+Updated 2018).

 One slice of this delicious banana chocolate chip loaf quick bread does not really contain 1000 calories.
 The problem, however, is stopping at one slice.